shayakchemistry/DataSciencePrep/JavaProject/README.md

 The ConcurrentModificationException occurs when an object is tried to be modified concurrently when it is not permissible.
 This exception usually comes when one is working with Java Collection classes.

 *How Concurrent Collection Solved the problems?*
 Concurrent Collection does not lock the entire collection, it does lock only one element at a time.
 In other words, each element has a separate lock.
 Multiple threads can access a concurrent collection concurrently.
 Multiple threads can access the collection at a time.

-*ConcurrentHashMap*
+In this section, we will discuss on:
+- ConcurrentHashMap
+- CopyOnWriteArrayList
+- CopyOnWriteArraySet

+Concurrent Collection Example are demonstrated in ConcurrentCollectionExample class.

+*ConcurrentHashMap:*
+ConcurrentHashMap implements ConcurrentMap as well as to Serializable interface also.
+ConcurrentHashMap is an enhancement of HashMap as we know that while dealing with Threads in our application HashMap is not a good choice because performance-wise HashMap is not up to the mark.
+At a time any number of threads are applicable for a read operation without locking the ConcurrentHashMap object which is not there in HashMap.
+In ConcurrentHashMap, at a time any number of threads can perform retrieval operation but for updated in the object, the thread must lock the particular segment in which the thread wants to operate.
+This type of locking mechanism is known as Segment locking or bucket locking.
+At a time 16 update operations can be performed by threads by default.

 *CopyOnWriteArrayList*
+It is an enhanced version of ArrayList in which all modifications (add, set, remove, etc) are implemented by making a fresh copy.
+It is found in java.util.concurrent package.
+It is a data structure created to be used in a concurrent environment.
+As the name indicates, CopyOnWriteArrayList creates a Cloned copy of underlying ArrayList, for every update operation at a certain point both will be synchronized automatically, which is taken care of by JVM.
+Therefore, there is no effect for threads that are performing read operation.
+The main important point about CopyOnWriteArrayList is the Iterator of CopyOnWriteArrayList can not perform remove operation otherwise we get Run-time exception saying UnsupportedOperationException. add() and set() methods on CopyOnWriteArrayList iterator also throws UnsupportedOperationException.
+Also, Iterator of CopyOnWriteArrayList will never throw ConcurrentModificationException.

 *CopyOnWriteArraySet*
+It is a Set that uses an internal CopyOnWriteArrayList for all of its operations.
+It is a thread-safe version of Set.
+To use this class, we need to import it from java.util.concurrent package.
+Multiple Threads are able to perform update operation simultaneously but for every update operation, a separate cloned copy is created.
+As, for every update a new cloned copy will be created which is costly.
+Hence, if multiple update operations are required then it is not recommended to use CopyOnWriteArraySet.
+Use CopyOnWriteArraySet in applications in which set sizes generally stay small, read-only operations vastly outnumber mutative operations, and you need to prevent interference among threads during traversal.

 ### OOPS concept

 _Please do let me know if I am missing any topic to cover in java_